How long do Tesla brakes last? [Models and maintenance]

 Squealing brakes are caused by excessive play in the caliper assembly.
 Excessive play can be caused by improper installation or damage to the caliper assembly.

-Is there any difference between tesla brakes and other cars’ brakes?
+Is there any difference between Tesla brakes and other cars’ brakes?

 Yes!
 There are many differences between Tesla brakes and traditional car brakes.
 For example, Tesla brakes use a different type of brake fluid called "brake fluid."
 Traditional car brakes use hydraulic fluid.